Europe leaves stimulus running hot ahead of recovery

 FRANKFURT, Germany -- The European Central Bank left its key pandemic support for the economy running full blast even as the economy shows signs of recovery thanks to lower virus cases and fewer restrictions on activity in the 19 countries that use the euro currency.

+While economic activity is picking up, Europe is not expected to reach pre-pandemic levels of output before 2022, well behind the US and China.
+Economic output was minus 0.3% in the first quarter; the ECB foresees a rebound over the remaining months of the year that would take growth to 4.6% for the year.

+Lagarde downplayed inflation that has ticked higher recently, saying it was the result of temporary factors and an increase energy prices.
+She said there was still “significant economic slack” holding back underlying inflationary pressures and that the bank was concerned about post-pandemic “scarring” of the economy due to changed consumption habits and loss of jobs leading to workers needing training in new skills.

-The bank said in its policy statement Thursday that its emergency bond purchases would remain at “a significantly higher pace” than during the first three months of the year.
-That mirrored language from its last meeting on April 22.
+The central bank for the 19 countries that use the euro said in its policy statement Thursday that emergency bond purchases would remain at “a significantly higher pace” over the coming quarter than during the first three months of the year.
+That mirrored language from its last meeting on April 22, changed only to extend the higher pace of purchases by a quarter.

-ECB President Christine Lagarde is expected to walk a fine line at her news conference between acknowledging improved economic prospects and underlining that the stimulus will not be withdrawn before the recovery is on more solid ground.

-Analysts say she will want to avoid any talk of a stimulus taper because that could send market borrowing costs higher for companies.
+The ECB has been purchasing around 85 billion euros per month in government and corporate bonds as part of a 1.85 trillion euro ($2.25 trillion) effort slated to run at least through early next year.
+Purchases were stepped up in March amid lagging vaccinations and high COVID-19 case numbers.

+The purchases drive up the prices of bonds and drives down their interest yields, since price and yield move in opposite directions.
+That influences longer-term borrowing costs throughout the economy, sending them lower.